 Our Casebook is a supplementary document which keeps the main Rulebook lighter by moving scenario based explanations to the Casebook.
 Coupled with a video Casebook, it is essential information ingestion for newcomers.

 Please enjoy reading the following!
 We put our top interns on this project.

-Regards, Zigmas Maloni #68 League President & Rulebook intern.
+Regards, Zigmas Maloni #68 Felix Perrone #76 League President & Rulebook Intern.
+League Treasurer & Rulebook Intern.
+DePaul University Alumni Western Kentucky University Alumni

 Index: